bfljpg/osx-hp-245-g9/README.md

 ## BIOS setup:

 IMPORTANT: Disable TPM and set the assigned VRAM to 1G at minimum, 2G is recommended.
+Secure boot should also be off.

 ## Credits: